Maximilian Weininger

 About

 Maximilian Weininger is a scholar working on Artificial Intelligence, Computational Theory and Mathematics and Management Science and Operations Research.
-According to data from OpenAlex, Maximilian Weininger has authored 11 papers receiving a total of 32 indexed citations (citations by other indexed papers that have themselves been cited), including 8 papers in Artificial Intelligence, 7 papers in Computational Theory and Mathematics and 2 papers in Management Science and Operations Research.
-Recurrent topics in Maximilian Weininger's work include Formal Methods in Verification (7 papers), Artificial Intelligence in Games (2 papers) and Logic, Reasoning, and Knowledge (2 papers).
-Maximilian Weininger is often cited by papers focused on Formal Methods in Verification (7 papers), Artificial Intelligence in Games (2 papers) and Logic, Reasoning, and Knowledge (2 papers).
+According to data from OpenAlex, Maximilian Weininger has authored 12 papers receiving a total of 32 indexed citations (citations by other indexed papers that have themselves been cited), including 8 papers in Artificial Intelligence, 7 papers in Computational Theory and Mathematics and 2 papers in Management Science and Operations Research.
+Recurrent topics in Maximilian Weininger's work include Formal Methods in Verification (7 papers), Logic, Reasoning, and Knowledge (2 papers) and Machine Learning and Algorithms (2 papers).
+Maximilian Weininger is often cited by papers focused on Formal Methods in Verification (7 papers), Logic, Reasoning, and Knowledge (2 papers) and Machine Learning and Algorithms (2 papers).
 Maximilian Weininger collaborates with scholars based in Germany, Austria and Czechia.
-Maximilian Weininger's co-authors include Jan Křetínský, Pushpak Jagtap, Majid Zamani, Krishnendu Chatterjee and Joost-Pieter Katoen and has published in prestigious journals such as Information and Computation, Acta Informatica and International Journal on Software Tools for Technology Transfer.
+Maximilian Weininger's co-authors include Jan Křetínský, Pushpak Jagtap, Majid Zamani, Thomas Brihaye, Joost-Pieter Katoen and Krishnendu Chatterjee and has published in prestigious journals such as Information and Computation, Acta Informatica and Formal Methods in System Design.

 In The Last Decade